 Not sleeping enough even makes just getting through a conversation difficult.
 While you usually charm people with your wit and effortlessly switch between topics, now it becomes a chore to express yourself.

 Our conversations rely heavily on divergent thinking, the ability to flow between ideas and change directions accordingly.
-Scientists have been interested in how this deteriorates after a lack of sleep for a long time now.
+Scientists have been interested in how this deteriorates after a lack of sleep for a long time now. [tweet_quote] If you’re not well-rested, you won’t be the witty, charming person you normally are! [/tweet_quote]

 Recent research reveals just how the process works.
 Study participants performed the “Alternate Uses Task,” where they listed as many uses for a common object they could think of.
 They did this twice: once well rested, and the other sleep deprived.
 Researchers used fMRI both times, and found increased activation in the left inferior frontal gyrus when the subjects were sleep deprived (21).